tdwg/website/conferences/2024/registration/excursions/index.md

 We do not have any special instructions for registration with Yanbaru Nature Tours.
 The web site is clear and self-explanatory.
 These are very special, limited capacity tours led by local biodiversity experts (emphasis on birds and herps).
 If you have any questions about the tours, payments or schedules, please contact ACORN Okinawa directly.
 Neither SPNHC nor TDWG is responsible for the planning of these tours.
 There are no discounts or other benefits offered by SPNHC-TDWG for these tours.

-**JAPAN TOURISM AGENCY EXCURSIONS**
+#### JAPAN TOURISM AGENCY EXCURSIONS

 **[Japan Tourism Agency Excursions Booking](https://va.apollon.nta.co.jp/SPNHC-TDWG2024/joho?MODE=top){:target="_blank"}**

-[Excursion descriptions (PDF)](https://va.apollon.nta.co.jp/SPNHC-TDWG2024/files/excursions0731.pdf) (JTA excursions) - Each bus tour can accommodate a limited number of participants, so we recommend booking as early as you can!
+[Excursion descriptions (PDF)](https://va.apollon.nta.co.jp/SPNHC-TDWG2024/files/excursions0731.pdf){:target="_blank"} (JTA excursions) - Each bus tour can accommodate a limited number of participants, so we recommend booking as early as you can!

 **[New Virtual Tours](https://va.apollon.nta.co.jp/SPNHC-TDWG2024/files/Virtual%20Tour.pdf)** are being offered in mid-August.
 Priority registration is being offered for people registered as virtual participants of SPNHC-TDWG 2024 (not traveling to Okinawa) until Wednesday, August 7th.
 After August 7th, registration will open up to everyone, including in-person registrants, as long as tickets are still available.